 - Ibalizumab is also known as Trogarzo.

-Booster drugs are used to ‘boost’ the effects of protease inhibitors.
+Booster drugs are used to ‘boost’ the effects of protease inhibitors and other antiretroviral drugs.
 Adding a small dose of a booster drug to an antiretroviral makes the liver break down the primary drug more slowly, which means that it stays in the body for longer times or at higher levels.
 Without the boosting agent, the prescribed dose of the primary drug would be ineffective.